- This event has passed.

 September 24, 2019 @ 7:00 pm - 8:30 pm

-Mko’Mosé (Andrew Judge), professor and coordinator of Indigenous Studies at Conestoga College Institute of Technology and Advanced Learning in Ontario, Canada, will deliver UNC Asheville’s Fall 2019 Greenfest Keynote Lecture at 7 p.m. on Tuesday, Sept.
+Mko’Mosé (Andrew Judge), professor and coordinator of Indigenous Studies at Conestoga College Institute of Technology and Advanced Learning in Ontario, Canada, will deliver UNC Asheville’s Fall 2019 Greenfest Keynote Lecture, A Meditation on Remembering What it Means to be Human: Knowledge for a Changing Climate, at 7 p.m. on Tuesday, Sept.
 24 in the Highsmith Student Union Blue Ridge Room.
 This event is free and open to everyone.

 More about Mko’Mosé, from UNC Asheville’s Office of Sustainability:

 Mko’Mosé is a professor and coordinator of Indigenous Studies at Conestoga College Institute of Technology and Advanced Learning in Ontario, Canada.
 He specializes in traditional indigenous knowledge and works with Elders across North America to support “the conscious awakening of his students and himself.”
 Judge is an initiated Mayan day-count keeper and regularly participates in the ancient ceremonial practices of his Anishinaabe ancestors.